What does the K stand for?

 I thought you wrote fiction, what’s with the cake book?

-I love writing fiction, and Bri and I are working on a few different projects that we’re hoping will find homes soon.
+I love writing fiction, and still really hope to publish some one day.
 But I also love baking and cake decorating, so when an opportunity came to combine all my passions into one project, I couldn’t say no. For the whole story of how the cake book came to be, check out this post.

 You have three young kids and are known for baking fun cakes, where do you find the time to write?